|Digital Library of the Caribbean||english español français|

 The Caribbean IRN is a network that connects activists, scholars, artists and other individuals and organizations who do research and work on issues related to diverse genders and sexualities in the Caribbean.
 For more information about the Caribbean IRN, please visit our website www.irnweb.org and select Latin America / Caribbean Region (direct link above).
 Also feel free to email us at firstname.lastname@example.org.

-One major part of our collection will be the archives of the Gay Freedom Movement (GFM) in Jamaica.
+One major part of our collection is the archives of the Gay Freedom Movement (GFM) in Jamaica.
 The Gay Freedom Movement was active in Jamaica between 1974 and 1983 and the archives of the GFM are now digitised for further study and historical purposes.
-These archives are being made available with the permission of Larry Chang, one of the founders of GFM.
+These archives have been made available with the permission of Larry Chang, one of the founders of GFM.
 The GFM preceeded the Jamaica Forum for Lesbians, All-sexuals and Gays (JFLAG).
 The GFM collection will allow for researchers, activists and educators to gain insights into the history of organizing around gender and sexuality in the Caribbean.
-The collection will be active in May 2011.
+The collection was launched in June 2011.

 |Gay Freedom Movement Archives||Rainbow Alliance of The Bahamas|